floriancourgey/blog/_posts/2018-11-07-create-jssp-dynamic-javascript-server-page-in-acc.md

 home:
 ```

-&nbsp;

-So we have to change the logon information with the <span class="lang:js decode:true crayon-inline ">logon</span>  function:
+So we have to change the logon information with the `logon`  function:

 ```js
 <% var oldContext = logonEscalation('webapp'); // login with the standard webapp access